-The application site is situated a short distance from the rural village of Talybont.
-The footprint of the proposed buildings extends to approximately 0.58 hectares and is located immediately adjacent to the existing farm buildings.
-The existing use of the proposed site is pasture land.
+The application site is situated a short distance from the rural village of Four Crosses.
+The footprint of the proposed buildings extends to 4,255 square metres and is located immediately adjacent to the existing farm buildings and yards.
+The existing use of the proposed site is mainly arable land.

-The proposed development is located adjacent to the buildings at Ty Nant.
+The proposed development is located adjacent to the buildings at Domgay Hall.